nanolith/reading_list/README.md

 * ~~*The Immortal Life of Henrietta Lacks* by Rebecca Skloot~~
 * ~~*Endgame: Bobby Fischer’s Remarkable Rise and Fall -- from America’s Brightest Prodigy to the Edge of Madness* by Frank Brady~~
 * ~~*Bind, Torture, Kill: The Inside Story of BTK, the Serial Killer Next Door* by Roy Wenzl, Tim Potter, L. Kelly, and Hurst Laviana~~
+* *A History of India* by Michael H. Fisher and The Great Courses

 Literature from Strand Quiz
 ---------------------------